-In North America, both the U.S. and Canadian governments acknowledge the long-term economic importance of supporting graphene R&D. Grafoid and its JV partners are actively pursuing available federal grants and partnering initiatives with government agencies.
-Grafoid’s joint venture with Rutgers University has received $1.8 million from the U.S. Office of Naval Research.
+In North America, both the US and Canadian governments acknowledge the long-term economic importance of supporting graphene R&D. Grafoid and its joint-venture partners are actively pursuing available federal grants and partnering initiatives with government agencies.
+Grafoid’s joint venture with Rutgers University has received $1.8 million from the US Office of Naval Research.

-On February 20, 2015, the Government of Canada, through Sustainable Development Technology Canada, contributed $8.1 million in grant funding towards an automated Mesograf™ production system.
+In February 2015, the Government of Canada contributed $8.1 million in grant funding through Sustainable Development Technology Canada towards an automated Mesograf™ production system.

-“[The] $8.1million Federal government funding grant enables us to take a giant leap towards graphene’s broader commercialization,” commented Mr. Economo.
-“It will permit us to increase Mesograf™ production output from kilograms to tonnes within our global technology centre in Kingston, Ontario.”
+“[The] $8.1 million federal government funding grant enables us to take a giant leap towards graphene’s broader commercialization,” commented Economo.
+“It will permit us to increase Mesograf™ production output from kilograms to tonnes within our global technology center in Kingston, Ontario.”

-Jeffrey York—Chairman of the Board & Founding Partner
+Jeffrey York—Chairman of the Board and Founding Partner

-Gary Economo—Chief Executive Officer, Director & Founding Partner
+Gary Economo—Chief Executive Officer, Director and Founding Partner

-Mr. Economo has a distinguished business leadership career, serving as CEO for a number of public and private high-technology companies during the last 20 years.
-Mr. Economo enjoys a long history of graphite marketing and sales for high-tech applications.
-Mr. Economo also serves as Chief Executive Officer of Focus Graphite Inc., a company he founded with Jeffrey York.
-Over the span of his business career, Mr. Economo provided strategic consulting and representation services to technology companies in North America and Asia.
+Gary Economo has a distinguished business leadership career, serving as CEO for a number of public and private high-technology companies during the last 20 years.
+Economo enjoys a long history of graphite marketing and sales for high-tech applications.
+He also serves as Chief Executive Officer of Focus Graphite Inc., a company he founded with Jeffrey York.
+Over the span of his business career, Economo provided strategic consulting and representation services to technology companies in North America and Asia.
 In particular, he has a track record of success and expertise in building shareholder value when tasked with bringing discovery companies to market.
-Born in Greece and raised in Montreal, Mr. Economo is trilingual and lives with his family in Ottawa.
+Born in Greece and raised in Montreal, Economo is trilingual and lives with his family in Ottawa.

-Dr. Gordon Chiu, B.Sci., MSci, f-MSTP, ND—President, Chief Technology Officer, Director & Founding Partner
+Dr. Gordon Chiu, B.Sc., MSc, f-MSTP, ND—President, Chief Technology Officer, Director and Founding Partner

 Judith Mazvihwa-MacLean—Chief Financial Officer

-Mr. Burtt brings more than 30 years of sophisticated corporate and political communications-related experience to Grafoid.
+Chester Burtt brings more than 30 years of sophisticated corporate and political communications-related experience to Grafoid.
 He is President of Chester Burtt & Associates Ltd. (“CBAL”), a corporate and public affairs advisory firm that specializes in connecting private and public companies with domestic and international opportunities.
 CBAL also arranges for the provision and supply of financial services in mergers, acquisitions and joint ventures.
 Working through an international network and associate firms, CBAL has a 25-year history of offering a full range of services to assist companies with strategy development and decisions to best suit their investor and corporate relations.
-Mr. Burtt graduated with a B.A.
-(Honours) from Waterloo Lutheran University and an M.A. from Wilfrid Laurier University in Political Science.
-Mr. Burtt also sits on the Board of Directors of Focus Graphite Inc.
+Burtt graduated with a B.A.
+(Honors) from Waterloo Lutheran University and an M.A. from Wilfrid Laurier University in Political Science.
+He also sits on the Board of Directors of Focus Graphite Inc.

-As a member of Grafoid’s management team, Mr. Onello brings many years of management and leadership experience.
-Prior to joining Grafoid in 2013, Mr. Onello spent over 10 years with the United States Department of Homeland Security.
-In his role as Vice President of Operations, Mr. Onello is actively involved in Grafoid’s business development, mergers and acquisitions, and overseeing the production process within our North American operations, which includes securing Grafoid’s proprietary technologies and access throughout the supply chain.
-Mr. Onello graduated from St. Peter’s University with a B.S. degree in Marketing and Economics.
+As a member of Grafoid’s management team, Wayne Onello brings many years of management and leadership experience.
+Prior to joining Grafoid in 2013, Onello spent more than 10 years with the United States Department of Homeland Security.
+In his role as Vice President of Operations, he is actively involved in Grafoid’s business development, mergers and acquisitions, and overseeing the production process within the company’s North American operations, which includes securing Grafoid’s proprietary technologies and access throughout the supply chain.
+Onello graduated from St. Peter’s University with a B.S. degree in Marketing and Economics.